Google Chrome Engineer Says Windows Defender 'the Only Well Behaved Antivirus', Cites 'Tons of Empirical Data'

 I think Windows Defender is better than any of the AV out there - and that this signifies that MS has finally found its core competency.
 It needs to get out of the OS business and stick to AV.

 That said, no AV is a poor prospect too, especially for business.
 I work for a local break-fix shop that also is branching into MSP work for out small to mid biz clients.
-Out system uses a mo
+Out system uses a modified Bitdefender + site blacklisting.
+It works well but does have a foot print.
+I say it is useful though because some of our clients are 30-50 seat law firms, insurance companies, and financial institutions - you would not believe how heavily targed they are with social engineer attacks designed to install malware.
+Mostly through email attachments, but there have been DOS attacks, password attacks against open ports, and DNS redirect attacks.

+User training is #1, but AV and good backups have saved the bacon more than once.
+We see constant removals of crypto virus installers, only 2x in the past 3 years has one actually gotten through by being too new for detection.
+How many would that be without an AV with a 95%+ catch rate?

 Re: (Score:2)